Showing posts with label Platformers - Vertical. Show all posts

 When the demoscene and game industry join forces!

-Five dreaded levels are all about to be flooded but our adventure begins in a dingy castle before heading outside to hop his way through the trees and then up into the clouds.
+Five dreaded levels are about to be flooded - our adventure begins in a dingy castle before heading outside to hop his way through the trees and then up into the clouds.
 As each level begins, the waters begin to rise just as in games like Flood, Goin' Down With The Captain or Killing Game Show.
 So, be quick and get moving!!

 Level one is pretty cool but it also introduces you to the cruel mechanics and an overpriced shop!